32u2/simple-shop/NOTES/README.md

 - [ ] refactor payment confirmation into payment confirmation #1 (deposit)
 - [ ] create mail controller and markdown mail view for payment confirmation #2
 - [ ] test Phase 3 flow

+Without yet looking at it in detail, there may be a potential problem with this part of the brief.
+Unless Stripe allows recurring payment with such a low frequency (5 minutes), the 2nd part of the payment may need user interaction.
+If so, curl, or Guzzle may be inadequate to handle it as we can automate only legit API actions.

+User interaction requires browser automation (along the lines of Selenium, or Chrome DP) and is out of the Laravel scope.

 The end of Phase 3